 - .1 indoor or outdoor test;

 - .2 air temperature;

 - .3 fuel temperature;

 - .4 water temperature;

 - .5 foam solution temperature;

 - .6 wind speed;

 - .7 extinction time; and

 - .8 25% burnback time.

-- Note: Burnback time may either be determined visually by an experienced person or may be determined from thermal radiation measurements (a suitable method is described in standard EN 1568).
+Note: Burnback time may either be determined visually by an experienced person or may be determined from thermal radiation measurements (a suitable method is described in standard EN 1568).

-- 3.9.3 Foam solution:
+3.9.3 Foam solution:

-- .1 prepare a foam solution following the recommendations from the supplier for concentration, maximum premix time, compatibility with the test equipment, avoiding contamination by other types of foam, etc; and
+.1 prepare a foam solution following the recommendations from the supplier for concentration, maximum premix time, compatibility with the test equipment, avoiding contamination by other types of foam, etc; and fire tray: square tray with the following dimensions:

-- .2 the test should be carried out with simulated sea water at about 20°C having the characteristics stated in paragraph 3.7.3 above.
+.2 the test should be carried out with simulated sea water at about 20°C having the characteristics stated in paragraph 3.7.3 above.